 Edna Yeh joined Voci as Assistant Conductor and singer in Spring 2008.
 She is the founder and former director of the Pacific Women’s Chorus in San Diego and Concentus Women’s Chorus in Rochester, New York.
 Edna currently serves as Assistant Conductor for Sacred & Profane Chamber Chorus, and performs with The Dulcet Four, an a cappella quartet performing repertoire from the Great American Songbook and other classics.
 She received her Master of Music degree from the University of Texas at Austin, where she studied conducting with Morris Beachy and Craig Hella Johnson.

 Oakland-based pianist and Voci Accompanist, Anne Rainwater is a dexterous musician, known for her vibrant interpretations of works from J.S.
 Bach to John Zorn.
 Recognized for her “boldly assertive rhetoric” (San Francisco Examiner), and “bright golden honeycomb for a brain” (Roy Doughty, poet), she appears as a soloist, accompanist, chamber musician, and educator.
 She holds a Bachelor’s in Music from the Oberlin Conservatory and a Master of Music in Contemporary Performance from the Manhattan School of Music.
 Anne has performed in venues and festivals throughout the world, including the Donau Festival in Krems, Austria, the Kennedy Center, Princeton University, and Kampnagel in Hamburg, Germany, among others.
-Recent solo shows include performances at the Center for New Music, Switchboard Music Festival, Forte House, and with the Nevada County Composers Cooperative, sfSound and New Keys, an eight-hands contemporary piano collective.
-Anne also teaches privately at her home studio in Oakland and at International High School in San Francisco.
+Recent solo shows include performances at the Center for New Music, Switchboard Music Festival, Maybeck Studio and the Old First Series in San Francisco.
+Anne also teaches privately in her home studio to students of all ages.